Natural Resources: Master of Environmental Law and Policy/Master of Science in Natural Resources (MELP/MSNR)

 Minimum Degree Requirements at the University of Vermont

 Students in the Dual Degree Program may earn both degrees with a total of 42 credits, of which at least 6 coursework credits must be at the 6000-level.
 Students must meet each school's degree requirements, including required courses and thesis preparation.
-Students take a minimum of 21 credits at VLS toward the M.E.L.P. degree and a minimum of 21 credits at UVM toward the M.S.
+Students take a minimum of 21 credits at VLGS toward the M.E.L.P. degree and a minimum of 21 credits at UVM toward the M.S.
 (Natural Resources) degree.
 Students may transfer a maximum of 9 credits between the 2 programs.
 Courses to be transferred must meet the requirements of the Dual Degree Program.
 Transferred credits may be applied toward both degrees.

 Students have a maximum of 5 years to complete the Dual Degree Program.
 Course credits to be transferred must be taken within that 5-year period.